Azer0s/Persephone/README.md

 `Ptr` is followed by a 64 bit unsigned integer variable name.

-Commands that require a varname, are followed by 0xF and a hex value which stands for the variable name.
+Commands that require a varname, are followed by 0xF and a 64 bit unsigned integer value which stands for the variable name.

 #### Example: Int